OmarIsmailAbdelrahman/Speaker-Diarization/README.md

   <img src="https://github.com/user-attachments/assets/deaf8724-6b84-460a-8133-de1c03a2ae14" alt="context vector"/>
 </p>

+##### Language Model
+- Integrated a `5-gram` language model with the asr model.
 ##### Challenges
-- sometimes the configuration require to be set hard-coded because the configuration is not always set the same across the system, example "enhanced_count_thres" is always set to 80
+- sometimes the configuration require to be set hard-coded because the configuration is not always set the same across the system, example `enhanced_count_thres` is always set to 80.
 - Nemo NME-SC implementation sometimes returned wrong number of clusters:
   - Tested `enhanced_count_threshold` range from 0 to 100, and `min_samples_for_nmesc` which is the minimum number of samples required for NME clustering, which was 6 by default.
   - if either of them are higher than embeddings count it calls `getEnhancedSpeakerCount`, which adds dummy embeddings to add noise to the clustering algorithm.